 • Stick to a clear structure.

-• Format for quick scanning
+• Format for quick scanning.

 Tip 4.
-Link Like a Pro
+Link like a pro

+A key part of seo for press releases is linking like a pro.
 Add relevant, contextual links back to your website — ideally to landing pages, product pages, or blog content that expand on your story.
 Use clear, descriptive anchor text (ditch the generic “click here”).

 Tip 5.
-Add Multimedia — or Be Ignored
+Add multimedia or be ignored

 A plain-text press release is like a meal without seasoning.
 To make yours stand out, add:

-• Include high-quality images
+• high-quality images,

-• Embed videos if possible
+• videos if possible,

-• Infographics for data
+• Infographics for data.

 Not only do visuals improve engagement, but they also boost dwell time and sharability — both positive SEO signals.
 Also, consider using NewsArticle schema markup to help Google better understand and feature your content.

 Tip 6.
-Craft a Meta Description Worth Clicking
+Craft a meta description worth clicking

 It won’t directly impact rankings, but it absolutely affects your click-through rate.
 Write a 150–160 character summary of your release that highlights the value and includes your main keyword.
 Think of it as your 2-second elevator pitch on Google.